ainayves/cgpt/README.md

 ### 🔨 BUILD

+- For this part , it is better to use Linux.
-Create a build.sh file , copy - paste the content of build.sh.example
+- Create a build.sh file , copy - paste the content of build.sh.example.

 If you are on Linux , launch: